-How much will Player Housing cost in WoW?
-Speculating on the real estate values of Azeroth
+How much does Player Housing cost in WoW?
+Exploring the real estate values and decorating expenses of Azeroth

-With another blog post from Blizzard this month about the upcoming Player Housing feature, it’s worth speculating on some things that have been touched on but not laid out explicitly, such as the cost of buying a home on Azeroth.
+With Player Housing now live in World of Warcraft, we are able to finally see how much gold we’ll need to save up to fully enjoy the new feature.
 So how deep will your pockets need to be in order to take home the keys to your dream home, and how much gold will it take to fill it with all the decorations you ever dreamed of?
-Keep in mind that Player Housing is an ongoing in-development feature, so even the content of Blizzard’s own articles may not reflect the final in-game realities of Azerothian home ownership.
+Let’s run down what we know so far, but keep in mind that Player Housing is a brand new and staggeringly ambitious feature, and so the exact costs of Azerothian home ownership are always subject to a hotfix or across-the-board adjustment.

-This is where we get the first hint that the price tag for a house will not break the bank: “Most players should want a house in Azeroth, and if a player wants a house in Azeroth, they can have a house in Azeroth.”
-While the cost is not called out specifically, stating that everyone will be able to have a house suggests that the amount of gold you’ll need to fork over in exchange for a deed will be low or negligible.
+This is where we got the first hint that the price tag for a house will not break the bank: “Most players should want a house in Azeroth, and if a player wants a house in Azeroth, they can have a house in Azeroth.”
+While the cost was not called out specifically, stating that everyone will be able to have a house suggested that the amount of gold you’ll need to fork over in exchange for a deed will be low or negligible.

-In the most recent blog post that went into more detail on Neighborhoods and Endeavors, there was more specific talk about the process of buying a plot of land containing a house.
+In the another 2025 blog post that went into more detail on Neighborhoods and Endeavors, there was more specific talk about the process of buying a plot of land containing a house.
 Players can relinquish a house in order to move to a different Neighborhood, with the plot of land going “back up for sale”.
-While this doesn’t really give any new information directly, it does point to the process of buying a home that does not involve lotteries, bidding, or prohibitive costs.
+While this didn’t really give any new information directly, it did point to the process of buying a home without lotteries, bidding, or prohibitive costs.

 What will decorating my house cost?